New Haven Police Department: 2020s

-In May of 2020, during a Black Lives Matter protest following the murder of George Floyd, protestors gathered at the NHPD building.
+In May 2020, during a Black Lives Matter protest following the murder of George Floyd, protestors gathered at the NHPD building.

 On June 19, 2022, a man named Randy Cox was being transported in a police van when it suddenly maneuvered to avoid a crash.
 Cox, who was in a van without seatbelts, was slammed against a wall of the van, resulting in Cox becoming paralyzed.
-Although NHPD policy requires police to call for medical assistance and wait for paramedics when someone is in distress in a police vehicle, officers instead put Cox in a holding cell at a detention facility and waited for paramedics to arrive there.
+NHPD policy required police to call for medical assistance, and officers put Cox in a holding cell at a detention facility and waited for paramedics to arrive there.
 Five officers were put on paid leave, and Cox's family filed a lawsuit against the NHPD and hired attorney Benjamin Crump.
 In November 2022 five officers involved in the incident were charged with second-degree reckless endangerment and cruelty to persons.
+In March 2023, New Haven's police chief recommended four of the officers be fired.
+The firings must still be approved by the Board of Police Commissioners.